 On 16 May 2017, the European Court of Justice (ECJ) ruled that parts of the EU-Singapore agreement go beyond the scope over which the EU has sole responsibility.
 This means that the agreement in its current form cannot be concluded by the EU alone.
 The ruling came after the European Commission had asked the ECJ to assess the legal nature of the FTA.
 The specific question to be clarified was whether the EUSFTA is a mixed agreement or an EU-only agreement.

 Viet Nam: The negotiations with Viet Nam that started in October 2012 have been progressing well.
 After agreement ‘in principle’ on an FTA with Viet Nam had been struck in summer 2015, the President of the European Commission, Mr Juncker, and the Prime Minister of Viet Nam, Mr Nguyen, presented the in early December that year.

 The agreement will follow a new approach to investment protection.
 Viet Nam has accepted the EU proposals for a reformed dispute settlement procedure that will take place before a modern and transparent investment court.

 Germany is Viet Nam’s largest trading partner within the EU and welcomes the fact that the negotiations have been successful.
 The FTA will secure access for German producers to the growing Vietnamese market, thereby allowing for existing jobs in Germany to be safeguarded and new ones to be created.
-By the same token, there will also be better more Vietnamese products available on the German market.
+By the same token, there will also be better access for Vietnamese products to the German market.

 Malaysia: Talks towards establishing an EU-Malaysia free trade agreement began in October 2010.
-The negotiations have been stalled since the end of the 7th round.
+The negotiations have been stalled since the end of the 7th round in 2012.
 The European Commission is working towards reviving these talks.